Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: The stochastic Euler vorticity equation

 Thus, for any fixed $t>0$, $\xi^\eps_t(\Phi_t)$ tends to $\xi_0$ in $L^1(\mt^2\times\Omega)$ as $\eps\rightarrow0$.
 Since $\xi^\eps_t$ converges to $\xi_t$ in $L^1(\mt^2\times\Omega)$ (the convergence in $L^1(\mt^2)$ being dominated by $\|\xi\|_{L^\infty}$) and $\Phi_t$ is measure-preserving, $\xi_t^\eps(\Phi_t)$ converges to $\xi_t(\Phi_t)$ in $L^1(\mt^2\times\Omega)$ and thus $\xi_t(\Phi_t)=\xi_0$, which is our thesis. \end{proof}

 \begin{corollary} The uniqueness for the stochastic Euler vorticity equation (in the class of $L^\infty$ solutions) holds. \end{corollary}

-\begin{proof} The above Proposition \ref{reprEuler} tells that a solution $\xi$ to stochastic Euler vorticity equation is completely determined by the associated flow $\Phi$ which solves (\ref{stoclinearized}) with $u=u^\xi$; again for the proposition, $u=u^\Phi$ and so $\Phi$ solves (\ref{stocEulerflow}).
-Thus uniqueness for (\ref{stocEulerflow}) implies uniqueness for stochastic Euler vorticity equation. \end{proof}
+\begin{proof} The above Proposition \ref{reprEuler} tells that a solution $\xi$ to the stochastic Euler vorticity equation is completely determined by the associated flow $\Phi$ which solves \eqref{stoclinearized} with $u=u^\xi$; again for the proposition, $u=u^\Phi$ and so $\Phi$ solves (\ref{stocEulerflow}).
+Thus the uniqueness for \eqref{stocEulerflow} implies the uniqueness for the stochastic Euler vorticity equation. \end{proof}

 This concludes the proof of Theorem \ref{mainvort}.